 There Is Something Rotten In Corporate Australia: a review of Eliot Perlman’s novel, “Maybe the Horse Will Talk”

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 I am no stranger to pitfalls of corporate work.
-I have experienced everything from verbal abuse, sexual harassment, and discrimination to then watch it all get covered up by HR and middle … Continue reading
+I have experienced everything from verbal abuse, sexual harassment, and discrimination to then watch it all get covered up by HR and middle management.
+You could say I might be a little jaded when it comes to my opinions on corporate life, but then that wouldn’t … Continue reading

 (Re)-defining survivor/victim stories: a review of amanda lovelace’s new poetry collection